 Currently, as a consultant, I give advice on EMU law, banking regulation legislation and competition law.
-I am also an Alternate Member of the Administrative Board of Review (ABoR), the independent review panel for the ECB’s supervisory decisions, and an assessor in the Competition College of the Belgian Competition Authority.
+I am also a Member of the Administrative Board of Review (ABoR), the independent review panel for the ECB’s supervisory decisions, and an assessor in the Competition College of the Belgian Competition Authority.

 For many years now, I have been a member of the Committee on International Monetary Law of the International Law Association (MOCOMILA).
 Since 2017, I have been an Expert on the Panel of Recognized International Market Experts in Finance (P.R.I.M.E.
 Finance).